andrew-plowright/TileManager/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* This is a new release.

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+This update is to correct an issue that was revealed when running checks on the ForestTools package, which depends on the TileManager package.
+On a POSIX file system, some files would be left in /tmp since their file paths were defined using the 'paste' function instead of 'file.path'.
+This has now been corrected.